Troubleshoot Outlook Calendar integration issues in Todoist

 3. Select Settings.

-4. Click the Calendar tab.
+4. Click the Calendars tab.

 Check Microsoft 365 admin consent